14 Strategic Tips to Increase Staff CRM Use

 Want to learn more about database change management, implementation, and data health?
 Whether you need an assessment and roadmap, help with a CRM selection process or implementation, if you need an outsourced CRM database manager or an interim CIO to get your CRM project back on track, contact Build to start the conversation.

 Our CRM data management teams know nonprofits and fundraising, and we are Raiser’s Edge and Salesforce experts.
 We’ll improve how you manage and use your data so that you are working more strategically and effectively, strengthening your relationships with your constituents using data.
 Our experts combine deep nonprofit experience with a set of best practices.
 We provide you with all the benefits of a high-caliber internal database administrator, without the need for you to recruit or train for that role in a market where high-quality talent is hard to find and difficult to retain.
+Learn more on our Nonprofit Constituent Relationship Management (CRM) solutions here.

 To learn more, let’s talk.